Antonio D. Tillis, Ph.D. 2020-2021

-Dr. Max Castillo was president of San Antonio College for 10 years before coming to UHD.
-During his 17-year tenure, his leadership resulted in expansion of UHD's physical campus, rapid enrollment growth, and the additions of undergraduate and graduate degree programs.
-Enrollment increased from 8,092 students to 12,283 students; the UHD budget grew from $32.3 million to $100.5 million; full-time faculty increased from 168 to 311; construction was completed on four new buildings, and he secured UHD's federal designation as a Hispanic Serving Institution and a Minority Serving Institution.
-He actively pursued community partnerships and the Carnegie Foundation for the Advancement of Teaching recognized those efforts with its Community Engagement classification, a recognition given to select universities for community involvement.
-Dr. Castillo earned bachelor's and master's degrees from St. Mary's University in San Antonio and a doctorate in education from the University of Houston.
+Dr. Castillo served as president of San Antonio College for 10 years before taking the helm at UHD.
+During his 17-year tenure at the University, his leadership resulted in the expansion of UHD's physical campus with four new buildings and increased enrollment and faculty growth.
+He also secured UHD's federal designation as a Hispanic Serving Institution and a Minority Serving Institution.
+Dr. Castillo actively pursued community partnerships and the Carnegie Foundation for the advancement of teaching for which the University was recognized for those efforts with a Community Engagement classification—a recognition bestowed to select universities for community involvement.
+Dr. Castillo earned a bachelor's and master's degree from St. Mary's University in San Antonio and a doctorate in education from the University of Houston.

 Manuel T. Pacheco, 1988-1991